jayanthkoushik/corgy/docs/corgy.md

 of `ArgumentParser.add_argument`.
 All values must be of the same type, which will be inferred from the type of the first value.
-If the first value has a `__bases__` attribute, the type will be inferred as the first base type, and all other choices must be subclasses of that type:
+If the first value has a `__bases__` attribute, the type will be inferred as the first base type, and all other choices must be subclasses of that type.

+### Examples

 ```python
 >>> class T: ...
 >>> class T1(T): ...
 >>> class T2(T): ...
 >>> class A(Corgy):
 ...     x: Literal[T1, T2]
 >>> parser = ArgumentParser(
 ...     formatter_class=CorgyHelpFormatter,
 ...     add_help=False,
 ...     usage=argparse.SUPPRESS,
 ... )
 >>> A.add_args_to_parser(parser)
 >>> parser.print_help()
 options: